blueneogeo/xtend-async/README.md

 Quite often, you will want to take a stream of values, and do some aggregation on them, such as counting them.

-The stream extensions have many such reductions built-in, and you can easily add your own as well.
+The stream extensions have some of these reductions built-in, and you can easily add your own as well.
 For example, to count the amount of values coming down the stream:

 	val s = char.stream
 	s.count.then [ println('counted ' + it + ' chars') ]